-Middle So hool iR eady Area cademics Description innovative, and comprehensive rates across all groups and implement a balanced assess Thirteen middle schools did not meet Educational Value-Added Assessment System (EVAAS) growth standards.
-Nineteen middle schools earned a C and one school earned a D on he North Carolina Department of Public Instruction (NCDPI) report card.
+Thirteen middle schools did not meet Educational Value-Added Assessment System (EVAAS) growth standards.
+Nineteen middle schools earned a C and one school earned a D on the North Carolina Department of Public Instruction (NCDPI) report card.
 Currently, only 13 schools in math and 16 schools in reading show more than 50 percent of their eighth-grade students as College and Career Ready (CCR) (data does not include alternative schools or academies).
 These data demonstrate the urgent need to provide schools and teachers with data and resources to close gaps and accelerate learning, as well as meet the strategic plan goals.
-The diagnostic will provide teachers with specific skill deficit areas in which students and the growth standards.
-Nineteen m the North Carolina Department schools in math and 16 school students as College and Caree academies).
-These data demo data and resources to close ga goals.
-The diagnostic will provi The implementation of the diagnostic, progress monitoring, and resources provided middle schools will help provide equity and accountability across the middle scho will also support the Multi-Tiered System of Supports (MTSS) initiative and the Sta Treatment Protocol effort by providing resources.
-Strategic Objectives earning & Teaching and Balanced Assessment System Budget Adjustments Description MOE State Local Total
+The diagnostic will provide teachers with specific skill deficit areas in which students need additional support.
+Teachers will have a laser like focus to address needs and the ability to progress monitor.

+The implementation of the diagnostic, progress monitoring, and resources provided to all middle schools will help provide equity and accountability across the middle schools.
+It will also support the Multi-Tiered System of Supports (MTSS) initiative and the Standard Treatment Protocol effort by providing resources.

+Strategic Objectives Learning & Teaching and Balanced Assessment System

-Description WICE State LUCAI TOLAI
+Description MOE State Local Total

 Current Budget - \$ - \$ 94,264 \$ 94,264

 Budget Adjustments:

 iReady Diagnostic \$ 199,635 \$ 156,101 \$ 355,736

 Total - \$ 199,635 \$ 156,101 \$ 355,736

-Proposed Budget - \$ 199,635 \$ 250,365 \$ 450,000
+Proposed Budget \$ 199,635 \$ 250,365 \$ 450,000